Global Liquidity Cycle

 How to Read and Interpret It

-The most widely used proxy is the sum of Fed + ECB + BoJ + PBoC total assets, converted to USD.
-A rising 12-month rate of change is broadly constructive for risk assets; a falling or negative rate typically signals caution.
-Some analysts subtract the Treasury General Account balance from the Fed's contribution to get a cleaner picture of actual reserve availability.
-Thresholds vary, but a year-over-year decline exceeding 5–8% in USD-equivalent global balance sheet size has historically coincided with significant drawdowns in equities and crypto.
-The DXY dollar index acts as an important modifier — tightening global liquidity is amplified when the dollar is simultaneously strengthening, as dollar-denominated debt becomes more costly to service globally.
+The most widely used proxy is the sum of Fed + ECB + BoJ + PBoC total assets, converted to USD at prevailing exchange rates.
+A rising 12-month rate of change is broadly constructive for risk assets; a falling or deeply negative rate typically signals elevated caution.
+Practitioners refine this by subtracting the TGA balance and outstanding RRP balances from the Fed's contribution, producing a "net liquidity" figure that better reflects actual reserve availability in the banking system.

 Historical Context